 Continuing Education Activity

 Arterial gas embolism is a rare, life-threatening entity, which requires prompt recognition and early intervention.
-Failure to diagnose, and initiate early treatment can lead to death, and serious morbidity.
-This activity outlines, the evaluation, and management of arterial gas embolism, methods for identifying high-risk patients, and scenarios, and additionally, strategies in prevention, will be discussed.
-Furthermore, this activity will highlight the role of an interprofessional team in preventing, evaluating, managing, and patients with this condition.
+Failure to diagnose and initiate early treatment can lead to death and serious morbidity.
+This activity outlines the evaluation, management of arterial gas embolism, methods for identifying high-risk patients, and scenarios, and additionally, strategies in prevention will be discussed.
+Furthermore, this activity will highlight an interprofessional team's role in preventing, evaluating, and managing patients with this condition.

 - Identify the etiologies of arterial gas embolism.

 - Summarize the epidemiology of arterial gas embolism.

 - Review the pathophysiology for developing arterial gas embolism.

 - Explain the importance of improving care coordination and communication among the interprofessional healthcare team to enhance the delivery and quality of care needed to improve outcomes for patients affected by arterial gas embolism.